 - A sprinkle of rose water to wet the sugar

-Place nuts and sugar in a non stick frying pan and keep stirring until the sugar melts.
+Place nuts and sugar with a little rose water in a non stick frying pan and keep stirring until the sugar melts and caramelizes.

-Empty them on a parchment paper and when they have cooled, crush them a little and sprinkle on top.
+Empty them on a parchment paper and when they have cooled, crush them a little in order to sprinkle some on top.